 Getting a modification is not a difficult process, especially if both parents agree that it’s needed.

-An uncontested suit is one in which both parents agree.
-It requires that both parents sign the forms to file the modifications suit.
-If the other parent does not agree, does not respond, or fails to appear in court, the suit can be completed by default.
+An uncontested request for modification is one in which both parents agree.
+It requires that both parents sign the forms to file for the change.
+If the other parent does not agree, does not respond, or fails to appear in court, the modification can be granted by default.

 If you and your former spouse decide to make changes without going through the court, the court cannot enforce these arrangements.
-For instance, if one party agrees to a reduced visitation of schedule based on their work schedule, but then changes their mind, the court has no jurisdiction.
-Therefore, you won’t be able to require the other parent to comply with the informal arrangement.
+For instance, if one party agrees to a reduced visitation schedule based on their work schedule, but then changes their mind, the court has no power to force that parent to continue with the reduced schedule.
+The original order is in place and you won’t be able to require the other parent to comply with any informal arrangements.

-If you and your former spouse are considering changing the schedule, speak with a Tarrant County family law attorney to ensure that these changes comply with your divorce order, or if a modification will be needed.
+If you and your former spouse are considering changing the schedule permanently, speak with a family law attorney to ensure that these changes comply with your divorce order, or if a modification will be needed.

 Contact Wendy L. Hart For Modification Assistance

+Family law attorney Wendy Hart serves clients in Tarrant, Ellis, and Johnson counties.
 If things have changed since your divorce was finalized, you can request a modification of your child visitation and child support orders.
-Wendy L. Hart has been working with families in Tarrant County for more than 20 years.
+Wendy L. Hart has been working with families in these counties for more than 20 years.
 When it’s time to update your post-divorce order, she can help you through the process.